Islamic primary schools seeking right balance

 Mail the editors

 Marietje Beemsterboer received her doctorate on 12 June at Leiden University.
-She is primary school teacher and in the last five years, she has researched the identity of Islamic primary schools within a Dutch context at the Leiden University Centre for the Study of Islam and Society (LUCIS) with a Doctoral Grant for Teachers.
+She is primary school teacher and in the last five years, she has researched the identity of Islamic primary schools within a Dutch context with a Doctoral Grant for Teachers.